 By letter filed with the county clerk, the county manager shall designate a county officer or employee to exercise the powers and perform the duties of county manager during the manager's temporary absence or disability, the county council may revoke such designation at any time and appoint another officer of the county to serve until the county manager returns.

 Section 3.04.
-Powers and Duties of the County

 Manager.